 An air of sultry modernity infuses the future-forward Brazilian Girls, who vibrate with invigorating, globe-trotting electricity.
 Founded in 2003, the NYC-based quartet swing hard with groove music and a truly open mind, a dance floor filler that draws from a saucy array of inspirations far from club land.
 Compelling rhythms drive their sound but there are always long, curious fingers reaching out to snare interesting accents, beguiling complications, and fresh sounds from the natural and man-made worlds to drive their adventurous yet immediately appealing sound.

-Navigating lazy lovers and uncool critics, Brazilian Girls - Sabina Sciubba (lead vocals, electronics), Jesse Murphy (bass, vocals), Didi Gutman (keyboards, computers, vocals) and Aaron Johnston (drums, percussion, vocals, electrionics) – are the descendents of New Wave pioneers like The B-52s, Grace Jones and the Talking Heads and sway shoulder-to-shoulder with contemporaries like Grouplove, Reptar, Of Montreal, Rubblebucket, and Moloko.
+Navigating lazy lovers and uncool critics, Brazilian Girls - Sabina Sciubba (lead vocals), Jesse Murphy (bass, vocals), Didi Gutman (keyboards, computers, vocals) and Aaron Johnston (drums, percussion, vocals, electrionics) – are the descendents of New Wave pioneers like The B-52s, Grace Jones and the Talking Heads and sway shoulder-to-shoulder with contemporaries like Grouplove, Reptar, Of Montreal, Rubblebucket, and Moloko.
 For Brazilian Girls, inspiration is everywhere.

 “Music is love, harmony and a form of expression,” says Sciubba.
 “I’ve always felt that one can achieve a sense of communion with others, even animals and plants, through sound and music.”